Nebby1999/RoR2EditorKit/RoR2EditorKit/Assets/RoR2EditorKit/README.md

 ### '2.2.0'

 * Updated to use TK 5.0
+* The RoR2 scripts are now in the "RoR2EditorScripts" assembly

+* Core Changes:
 * Fixed an issue where the RoR2EK AsmDef wouldnt recognize the AsmDef com.Multiplayer.Hlapi-runtime asmDef.
 * Fixed an issue where the system to make the RoR2EK assets inedtable wouldnt work properly
+* Reimplemented XML documentation
 * Improvements to the ExtendedInspector system
 	* the visualTreeAsset field is now private
 	* added a bool to define if the inspector being created has a visual tree asset or not